The Scotsman newspaper reported on the campaign’s aim to change Scots law to allow people to resolve high hedge disputes.

 The article, which ran under the heading of “Road rage … Air rage … Now hedge rage …” told the story of Pam McDougall, whose Angus cottage was overshadowed by her neighbour’s leylandii hedge.

-Holyrood Partnership provide PR in Edinburgh for Scothedge.
+Holyrood PR provide PR in Edinburgh for Scothedge.